kossiitkgp/docs/events/KWoC/student-manual.md

 **Making Contact**

-Each project will include a link to it's respective public-communication channel, you are encouraged to join it and get involved with the discussions there.
+Each project will include a link to its respective public-communication channel, you are encouraged to join it and get involved with the discussions there.
 You will get to discuss more about the project with the mentor and your fellow contributors.

 **Software Development**